amone4/MVC-website/README.md

 The website can be interfaced with an OTP service.
 The service that I used for testing, requires an API key.
 The OTP related code has not been removed.
+The API key can be taken by making an account on https://2factor.in

 The flow of the website:
 	The root `.htaccess` file routes the root request onto `public/index.php`.